danielurdaneta/FinalProject/README.md

 ---
 **The goal:**  Create a machine learning model which can predict which fighter will win in a given welterweight fight.
 We focused on the welterweight class, specifically, as it is among the largest division in terms of fighters and popularity over the years.

-**The dataset:**  The dataset we used https://www.kaggle.com/rajeevw/ufcdata contains fighter data from 1993-2021.
+**The dataset:**  The [Kaggle dataset](https://www.kaggle.com/rajeevw/ufcdata) we used contains fighter data from 1993-2021.
 Each row is an individual fight with the fighter stats for both the blue and red fighter.

 We approached this as a **supervised classification**—Will the winner be the red fighter, the blue fighter, or a draw.
 With this idea in mind, we tested several different models including a Logistic regression, SVM, Random Forest, Gradient Boosted models.
 From these the Gradient Boosted model generated the greatest accuracy.